Sports-Analytics-Club-at-UTD/NFL-Pick-Em-Workshop/README.md

 2) Developing visualizations in matplotlib and seaborn to uncover historical NFL game data trends over 25 seasons
 3) Building XGBoost models to forecast NFL game matchups weekly for the 2025-2026 season
 4) Evaluating model performance and analyzing which football metrics impact team performance

+THe **NFL Pick 'Em Workshop FINAL notebook** contains the completed code The **NFL Pick 'EM Workshop FINAL student notebook** allows students to complete the notebook while referencing the completed code